jtbldrco/LWComCon/c++/iway_logger/README.md

 By *header-file only*, we mean that no library is required for use; only inclusion of the header file itself.

-In addition, the main header file, [iway_logger.h](./iway_logger.h), is wrapped with 'extern "C"' so it compiles easily into both C and C++ programs identically without compiler-dependent wrappers.
+In addition, the main header file, [iway_logger.h](./iway_logger.h), is wrapped with 'extern "C"' so it compiles easily into both C and C++ programs identically without further compiler-dependent wrappers.

 iWay Logger includes test/demonstration programs written in C and in C++ - these programs exercise and illustrate use of the iWay Logger utility.
 Working in this directory, you can extend the formatting options and content of rsyslog messages and test them immediately by updating these existing tests in parallel with your extensions.

-This document defines and illustrates all steps to incorporate rsyslog logging into a C or C++ application program using iWay Logger.
+This document defines and illustrates all steps to incorporate rsyslog logging into a C or C++ application program using iWay Logger.  **DON'T MISS the required rsyslog setup steps below for your Linux machine.**

 ## iWay Logger API

 The simple API is defined in [iway_logger.h](./iway_logger.h) and demonstrated here: [iway_logger_test_c.c](./iway_logger_test_c.c) and here: [iway_logger_test_cpp.cpp](./iway_logger_test_cpp.cpp).
 Below is a summary.
 #### Set log message program name

-If this macro is not invoked, the reported progname in log messages will be as defined in [iway_logger.h](./iway_logger.h) (presently iway_logger).
+If this following macro is not invoked, the reported progname in log messages will be as defined in [iway_logger.h](./iway_logger.h) (presently iway_logger).

 ```
 IWAY_LOG_SET_PROG_NAME( new-prog-name-here )